-Do you think you’ve changed your style of music since first getting together?
+Do you think your style of music has changed since first getting together?

-Taylor – Oh yeah definitely, there’s still elements of when we were younger but we’ve just grown.
+Taylor – Oh yeah, definitely.
+There are still elements of when we were younger but we’ve just grown.

 Dane – Just kind of grown up as well with what we’ve been listening to, because when I first met him, me and him used to be the same, we were obsessed with super sad songs or loads of pop punk.
 Now I don’t really listen to pop punk anymore and I won’t listen to new pop punk, I’ll only listen to who I liked when I was a kid.

-Taylor – Yeah, the first kind of music I really got into was James Morrison’s first album and Paolo Nutini’s first albums.
+Taylor – Yeah, the first kind of music I really got into was James Morrison’s first album and Paolo Nutini’s first album.
 I went to college and ended up being in a heavy band and all I listened to was Pantera, and all these really heavy metal bands, Slipknot and all that.
-I kinda fell out of that phase pretty quickly and that’s when Dane started showing me all this other music and I started getting into John Mayer mainly.
+I kind of fell out of that phase pretty quickly and that’s when Dane started showing me all this other music and I started getting into John Mayer mainly.
 It’s all the old soul stuff, Otis Redding and Wilson Pickett.
-I love the Beatles and Led Zeppelin.
+I love The Beatles and Led Zeppelin.
 There’s loads of stuff.

 You seem to be big fans of John Mayer, have you ever seen him live?

-Dane – No, I had tickets to see him in The O2 a couple of years ago but I didn’t get to go.
-This is going to sound grim, my nan was dying so I didn’t get to go.
+Dane – No, I had tickets to see him at The O2 a couple of years ago but I didn’t get to go.
+This is going to sound grim, but my nan was dying so I couldn’t go.
 I am an absolute massive fan but have never seen him live.
-I’ve watched a lot of live streams though.
+I’ve watched a lot of livestreams though.